Archive for the 'Happy' Category

 ecofeminist Vandana Shiva speaking with mega phone

-In my opinion, it’s an important even for local feminists.
+In my opinion, it’s an important event for local feminists.
 Women’s oppression is closely linked with the degradation of nature.
 Both have suffered under a system of patriarchy.
 The world around us — nature — just like women, is not passive, waiting for rescue or waiting idly to be made useful.
 We are both contributing, functional, important, integral parts of the planet.
 Neither women nor the planet are here to serve.
 It’s ironic when you start thinking about the connections in the English language between words we use to describe both land and women: think of terms like barren, fertile, and rape.
 Each can describe a woman or the land.
 Ecofeminists bring the philosophies of environmentalism and feminism together in efforts to liberate both from oppression.
 Maybe someday.
 Respect for nature, respect for women.

 photo credit to leenback.
 Click on the photo to visit its page on flickr.com.